GodotVR/TiltFiveGodot4/extension/T5Integration/README.md

-# T5Wrapper
+# T5Integration

-This is a lightweight wrapper around the Tile Five Native SDK object handles created for the Hello T5 Cube app.

-## Notes

-- **Incomplete** Only has functions needed by Hello T5 Cube currently
+This is an game engine agnostic layer that manages the connection to the Tilt Five service and glasses.
+It turns state changes in the system into events that can be consumed by engine level code.